alexandremnd/Bose-Hubbard-Phase-Transition/README.md

     make
     ```

-## Generating Documentation
+## Generating Documentation (Linux)

 To generate the documentation using Doxygen, follow these steps:

 ### HTML Documentation

-To generate the HTML documentation using Doxygen, follow these steps:
+To generate the HTML documentation using Doxygen on a Linux system, follow these steps:

 1. Ensure Doxygen is installed on your system.